bmeurant/technical-docs/software-architecture/architectural-patterns/blackboard.md

 * **Advantages (Benefits):**
     * **Flexibility and Extensibility:** New Knowledge Sources can be added to the system easily without affecting existing ones.
 This makes the pattern ideal for research and development projects where the problem-solving strategy evolves.
-    * **Concurrent Processing:** Knowledge Sources can operate in parallel, which makes the pattern suitable for multi-core and distributed environments.
+    * **[[transversal-programming-models#1-concurrent-programming|Concurrent]] Processing:** Knowledge Sources can operate in parallel, which makes the pattern suitable for multi-core and distributed environments.
     * **Problem-Solving for ill-defined problems:** It is designed for problems where no single algorithm exists to find a solution directly.
 The emergent behavior from the collaboration of multiple simple components leads to a solution.
     * **Separation of Concerns:** The pattern strictly separates the problem-solving logic (Knowledge Sources), the data (Blackboard), and the control flow (Controller).

 * **Challenges:**
-    * **Synchronization and Concurrency:** Managing concurrent access to the Blackboard can be complex, especially in a distributed environment.
+    * **Synchronization and [[transversal-programming-models#1-concurrent-programming|Concurrency]]:** Managing [[transversal-programming-models#1-concurrent-programming|concurrent]] access to the Blackboard can be complex, especially in a distributed environment.
 Mechanisms like locks, semaphores, or transactional systems are often required.
     * **Single Point of Failure (SPOF):** The Blackboard itself can become a **bottleneck** if not properly managed, as all communication must flow through it.
 If it fails, the entire system fails.
     * **Debugging and Testing:** The non-deterministic nature and the absence of a clear control flow make debugging and tracing the system's behavior very difficult.
 It can be hard to know which Knowledge Source made a particular modification.
     * **Overhead:** The constant monitoring and a complex Controller can introduce significant overhead, making it less efficient for simpler problems.